For Shame Christmas Haters

-I wanted to shake his hand, but he had been doing a crazy amount of crotch itching due to the genital chiggers.
-I told him there was a powder he could get, but he said he had used the powder and the chiggers thought it was Christmas, formed a big circle and sang Christmas carols like the Whos in Whoville.
+I would have shook his hand, but he had been doing a crazy amount of groin itching due to the chiggers.
+I told him there was a powder he could get, but he said he had used the powder and the chiggers thought it was Christmas, formed a big circle, and sang Christmas carols like the Whos in Whoville.

 Speaking of the Whos in Whoville: don’t you Christmas haters remember when the Grinch’s heart grew three sizes when he finally understood the true meaning of Christmas?

 Note: if your heart grows three sizes, you have a pretty severe medical condition–you’re probably going to die.
 You should definitely seek medical help as quickly as possible.

 Don’t you Christmas haters remember when Scrooge McDuck awoke on Christmas morning to discover the spirits had done it all in one night and he hadn’t missed Christmas.
 He took a bag of toys and a turkey to the Cratchit’s home.

 It does seem strange: a duck eating a turkey.
 Some kind of weird fowl cannibalism going on there.
 Still, Scrooge kept Christmas from that point forward and he kept it well.